 How about one of these?

-Do let me know if you try these spiced pumpkin cookies.
-I love to get feedback from readers.
+Do let me know if you make these spiced pumpkin cookies or any of my other recipes.